pinterest/typespec/packages/graphql/letter-to-santa/model-property-error-handling.md

 The `@raises` decorator is applied to model properties to document that certain errors may be associated with those properties.
 This provides valuable information for documentation and code generation, helping consumers and tools understand where errors may occur within a model.

+Protocol emitters are expected to consider errors listed in `@raises` decorators when determining what [protocol errors](#protocol-error) should be expressed.

 The `errors` parameter is a list of models representing possible errors.
 Each error model must be decorated with the [`@error` decorator][error-decorator].

 <br>